-Within the institutional sector, Bird constructs and renovates hospitals, post-secondary education facilities, K-12 schools, recreation facilities, prisons, courthouses, government buildings, long term care and senior housing.
+Bird constructs and renovates institutional facilities, including hospitals, post-secondary education facilities, K-12 schools, recreation facilities, public transportation facilities, prisons, courthouses, government buildings, long term care facilities and senior housing.

-The institutional market sector contributed 44% of 2021 revenues (37% in 2020 and 43% in 2019).
+The institutional market sector contributed 43% of 2022 revenues (44% in 2021 and 37% in 2020).
 In the institutional sector, investment in infrastructure by the various levels of government is expected to remain a priority.
 The federal government has announced a number of infrastructure funding programs resulting in an increase in activity in certain sectors such as environmental projects and public transit systems.
-Other funding announcements addressing infrastructure needs in indigenous communities have been slower to materialize.
-The Company is well positioned to benefit from this increase in infrastructure investment, inclusive of the numerous PPP projects.
-The Company is targeting to achieve more balance within the risk profile of its work program and is being selective in its pursuit of PPP projects.
+The Company is well positioned to benefit from this increase in infrastructure investment.
+The Company is targeting to achieve more balance within the risk profile of its work program and is being selective in its pursuit of higher-risk contract types.